Windows error | DriverFinder - We Make Drivers Work for You

 The first step is to roll back drivers for any new devices, or updated driver versions.

-For updating drivers, you can use DriverFinder.
+For updating drivers, in addition to Windows Update, you can use DriverFinder.
 The program will automatically find the latest versions of device drivers for all hardware devices present in your system.

 If rolling back and updating does not fix the problem, here are two more suggestions to fix stop errors in general.